harumuki/thorsten-hans.com/_posts/2018-01-26-deploy-azure-functions-to-kubernetes-and-scale-them-automatically.md

 ```

 That's it.
-Our new Azure Function has been created, including the required `Dockerfile`.
+Our new Azure Functions project has been created, including the required `Dockerfile`.

 ## Create the Docker image